PITI: What It Is And What It Means For Your Mortgage

-As interested home buyers enter the real estate market in search of the perfect property, it’s crucial that they develop an awareness of their own financial situation.
-Many buyers are so concerned with the asking prices of homes they don’t realize that homeownership comes with several additional expenses.
+As you enter the real estate market in search of the perfect property, it’s crucial that you know your financial situation.
+Many people are so concerned with the asking prices of homes that they don’t realize that homeownership comes with several additional expenses.

 Often, buyers underestimate the true costs by failing to account for property taxes and homeowners insurance.
-These expenses can nearly double your monthly homeownership expenses, which is why you must budget for them before settling on your new home.
+These components of homeownership can sometimes double your monthly expenses, which is why you must budget for them before settling on your new home.

 Looking at the purchasing price of a home can give you some insight into the expenses involved.
 However, you can get deeper insight by examining the individual costs that comprise your monthly mortgage payment.

 Property taxes constitute the third part of PITI.
 The amount of taxes you pay on your home is based on the appraised value of the property.
-Although it’s included in your mortgage payments, this money is held in escrow and sent to the government to pay for local services, improvements and public schools.
+Although it’s included in your mortgage payments, this money is held in escrow and sent to the government to pay for local services, community improvements and funding for public schools.

 Your PITI also includes homeowners insurance, which protects your home in the event of damage or loss.
 Since your home is used as collateral for your loan, the insurance is also used as a precautionary measure to safeguard your lender’s investment.

 How PITI Impacts Your Mortgage

 For example, if you learn that taxes are approximately $3,700 annually, you can divide that by 12 months to find how much you need to budget for taxes each month.
 Once you’ve discovered that about $308 of your monthly payment will be for taxes, you can do the same calculations for your insurance.

 It Helps Determine How Much House You Can Afford

 With knowledge of your monthly budget, you can determine the highest price you can comfortably spend on a new home.
-If you begin your home search after you’ve calculated your PITI, you’ll be able to maintain a pragmatic mindset and quickly rule out all of the homes outside of your price point.
+If you begin your home search after you’ve calculated your PITI, you’ll be able to maintain a pragmatic mindset and quickly rule out all the homes outside of your price point.

 It Helps Mortgage Lenders Decide Whether To Loan To You

 In addition to demonstrating how much you can afford to spend on a home, your PITI can also show mortgage lenders how risky it is to lend to you.
 Calculating PITI is one way that lenders determine whether you qualify for a loan.

 PITI And The 28% Rule

 The lower the percentage, the more willing lenders will be to offer you a loan.
 If your PITI is too high, you can improve it by increasing your income.
 If that’s not a possibility, you can make a higher down payment or find a home that costs less.

-If you’re just starting the process and don’t have that information available, you can choose to use our Home Affordability Calculator instead.
+If you’re starting the process and don’t have that information available, you can choose to use our Home Affordability Calculator instead.
 This tool will use information about your income, debts, savings, credit score and ZIP code to establish the maximum amount you can afford to pay for a home.